wassim9429/Projects_Collection/README.md

 # Projects_Collection
-This Repo contains a selection off my Data Science and AI projects
+This Repo contains a selection of my Data Science and AI projects It will contain various notebooks

+## EDA

+## Classification